Editor’s Note: This case study is based on a real-life incident from the early 1980’s.

 About 20 yards from shore you warn the others of “funny ice,” and suggest the group turn around.
 As you stop to talk it over with your companions, you break through the ice and sink up to your chest.
 Fortunately, the sled you’re towing keeps you from falling through completely.

 Remembering the scene size-up priority of rescuer safety (and scared they would also break through), your companions retreat to safety.
 They coach you to relax, which you find amusing considering you’re the person in the water.
-You unbuckle your pack and detach from your sled, but then slip into the water up to your chin.
+You unbuckle your pack and sled, but then slip into the water up to your chin.
 You struggle for a few minutes, gasping and hyperventilating, before realizing you are standing on the lake bottom.
-After calming your breathing, you release the ski bindings and, with the help of your companions, you crawl out of the water, onto the ice, and away from danger.
+After calming your breathing, you release the ski bindings and, with the help of your companions, you crawl out of the water onto the ice, and roll away from danger.

 SOAP Report